EdgeNet-project/edgenet-project.github.io/pages/about.md

 ## Publications using EdgeNet

-If you have used EdgeNet in a publication of yours, email us at <edgenet-support@planet-lab.eu> and we will add it to this list.
+If you have used EdgeNet in a publication of yours, email us and we will add it to this list.

 [Monitoring an anonymity network: Toward the deanonymization of hidden services](https://dfrws.org/wp-content/uploads/2021/01/2021_APAC_paper-monitoring_an_anonymity_network-toward_the_deanonymization_of_hidden_services.pdf)
 M. Simionia, P. Gladysheva, B. Habibniaa, and P. R. N. de Souzac